elementor/elementor-developers-docs/src/dynamic-tags/simple-example.md

 # Simple Example

-To put all of the pieces together we are going to create a simple Dynamic Tag which will return a random number.
+To put it all together, we're going to create a simple dynamic tag which will return a random number.
 To simplify the example, this dynamic tag won't have controls.
 But you can enhance the code and add two controls for minimum and maximum limits.

 ## Folder Structure

 The addon will have four files.
-Two index files to prevent direct access to files, one file for the dynamic tag and the main file to register the tag.
+Two index files to prevent direct access to files, one file for the dynamic tag and the main file to register the tag:

 ```
 elementor-random-number-dynamic-tag/